-Strawberries provide a good amount of potassium.
-According to Harvard Health, a number of studies have shown a connection between low potassium levels and high blood pressure 12.
+They provide a good amount of potassium.
+According to Harvard Health, a number of studies have shown a connection between low potassium levels and high blood pressure 11.
 Potassium helps reduce the sodium in the body.

-Potassium helps the body reduce excess fluid therefore reducing blood pressure 13.
+Potassium helps the body reduce excess fluid therefore reducing blood pressure.

-The folate provided by strawberries may help with the following:
+The folate provided may help with the following: